CBMVC/CBMVC-Framework-with-Titanium/README.md

 This is a mvc frameork for Titanium.
 The CB is mean CodeBlog, this is my website(www.coderblog.in). and it's base on silver https://github.com/tanin47/silver.
 But I have added and improved a lot of it :)

+The example project here shows you how to build navigate betweens pages (with animation), and how to build Facebook-alike menu.

 with this framework, please update your titanium sdk to 2.0.1 or above.

 1. Life cycle: